Welcome

 About TRC

-The Treatment and Rehabilitation Center for Victims of Torture (TRC) is a Palestinian non-profit, non-governmental human rights organization and mental health service provider.
-TRC is an independent and impartial entity advocating for the human rights of victims of torture, organized violence and Gender Based Violence throughout the West Bank.
+The Treatment and Rehabilitation Center for Victims of Torture (TRC) is a Palestinian non-profit, non-governmental organization dedicated to human rights and mental health services.
+As an independent and impartial entity, TRC advocates for the rights of victims of torture, organized violence, and gender-based violence across the West Bank.

-TRC is a registered Palestinian NGO under license number RA-235/SC at the Palestinian Ministry of Interior (MoI), as well as with the Ministry of Health (License R/6/212).
-TRC is a member of the International Rehabilitation Council for Torture Victims (IRCT) which is the world’s largest membership-based civil society organisation specialised in the field of torture.
-It is also the only Palestinian NGO permitted by the government to provide psychotherapy in Palestinian correction and rehabilitation centers.
+TRC is a registered NGO with the Palestinian Ministry of Interior (license number RA-235/SC) and the Ministry of Health (License R/6/212).
+It is also a member of the International Rehabilitation Council for Torture Victims (IRCT), the world’s largest civil society organization focused on the field of torture rehabilitation.
+Notably, TRC is the only Palestinian NGO authorized to provide psychotherapy services within correctional and rehabilitation facilities in Palestine.

-The Center was founded in 1997 by Dr. Mahmud Sehwail, a Palestinian Psychiatrist and human rights activist.
-It operated on a voluntary basis until it was instituted in 1999.
-The Center is governed by a Board of Directors and supported by a Board of International Advisors.
-Day-to-day management is run by the Executive Director, Dr. Khader Rasras, who is a Senior Clinical Psychologist.
+Specializing in psychosocial services, TRC offers individual, group, and family therapy for survivors of torture.
+Since its establishment, the Center has progressively expanded its range of services.
+Founded in 1997 by Dr. Mahmud Sehwail, a Palestinian psychiatrist and human rights advocate, the Center initially operated on a voluntary basis until its formal institutionalization in 1999.
+TRC is governed by a Board of Directors and advised by an International Advisory Board.
+Its daily operations are managed by the Executive Director, Dr. Khader Rasras, a Senior Clinical Psychologist.

 TRC Mandate, Core Value, Strategic Goals

-The mandate of the Treatment and Rehabilitation Center for Victims of Torture (TRC) is to provide comprehensive care, support, and rehabilitation to individuals who have experienced torture and deployment of holistic interventions that do no harm.
-The TRC is guided by the following core principles:
+The mandate of the Treatment and Rehabilitation Center for Victims of Torture (TRC) is to provide comprehensive care, support, and rehabilitation to survivors of torture, implementing holistic, non-harmful interventions.
+TRC operates under the following core principles:

-Healing and Rehabilitation: TRC is dedicated to promoting the psychological, and social healing of survivors of torture.
-Through a multidisciplinary approach, including medical, psychological, and social services, the center aims to address the complex needs of survivors and support their recovery and well-being.
+1. Healing and Rehabilitation: TRC is committed to promoting the psychological and social recovery of torture survivors.
+Through a multidisciplinary approach—encompassing medical, psychological, and social services—the center addresses the complex needs of survivors to support their well-being and recovery.

-Empowerment and Dignity: TRC recognizes the inherent dignity and worth of every survivor of torture.
-The center is committed to fostering an environment that respects survivors' rights, choices, and autonomy.
-By empowering survivors with knowledge, skills, and support.
+2. Empowerment and Dignity: TRC upholds the dignity and worth of every survivor.
+The center fosters an environment of respect, recognizing survivors' rights, autonomy, and choices, and works to empower them with the knowledge, skills, and support needed for recovery.

-Justice and Human Rights: Upholding the principles of justice and human rights lies at the core of the TRC's mandate.
-The center advocates for the prevention of torture, accountability for perpetrators, and access to justice for survivors.
-It works towards raising awareness about the impact of torture and the importance of safeguarding human rights, both locally and globally.
+3. Justice and Human Rights: TRC places justice and human rights at the core of its mission.
+The center advocates for the prevention of torture, accountability for perpetrators, and justice for survivors.
+It also raises awareness on the impact of torture and the importance of safeguarding human rights at local and global levels.

-Collaboration and Partnerships: TRC recognizes the value of collaboration and partnerships in achieving its mandate.
-The center actively seeks to engage with governmental and non-governmental organizations, human rights institutions, healthcare providers, legal advisors, and other stakeholders to enhance its capacity, expand its reach, and promote a coordinated response to the needs of survivors.
+4. Collaboration and Partnerships: TRC values collaboration and partnerships as essential to achieving its mandate.
+The center actively engages with governmental and non-governmental organizations, human rights bodies, healthcare providers, legal experts, and other stakeholders to enhance capacity, broaden reach, and coordinate efforts for addressing the needs of survivors.

-Research and Advocacy: TRC actively contributes to research, knowledge exchange, and advocacy efforts related to the prevention of torture and the rehabilitation of survivors.
-By advocating for policy reforms, the center aims to influence systemic changes and ensure the rights and well-being of survivors are safeguarded.
+5. Research and Advocacy: TRC plays a key role in research, knowledge sharing, and advocacy related to torture prevention and survivor rehabilitation.
+By promoting policy reforms, the center seeks to influence systemic changes and ensure that survivors’ rights and well-being are protected.

-TRC's mandate encompasses providing holistic care and rehabilitation, empowering survivors, advocating for justice and human rights, fostering collaborations, and engaging in research and advocacy to address the needs of victims of torture and contribute to the prevention of torture, as per the internationally adopted and ratified Convention against Torture, the Universal Declaration for Human Rights (UDHR) and the 4th Geneva Convention.
+TRC’s mandate covers the provision of holistic care and rehabilitation, empowerment of survivors, advocacy for justice and human rights, fostering of collaborative efforts, and engagement in research and advocacy, in line with international conventions such as the Convention against Torture, the Universal Declaration of Human Rights (UDHR), and the Fourth Geneva Convention.

-2- Advocating victims of torturer and other affected person, developing appropriate platforms for them, and putting pressure on the responsible parties to bear responsibility and the consequences of their actions.
+2. Advocate for Victims: Advocate for victims and other affected individuals, create platforms for their voices, and pressure responsible parties to acknowledge and bear the consequences of their actions.